TJAdryan/jekyll_blog/_posts/2025-06-29-Better-Pipelines-with-Dagster.md

 I tried to keep it simple, flowing from the NYC Open Data API through various Dagster assets, eventually feeding into both static PNG charts and the dynamic Streamlit dashboard.

 Dagster updates the information and then it is displayed in the Streamlit app.
-Here is an exmple of what the Streamlit app looks like:
+Here is an exmple of what the output looks like:

 <img src="/assets/img/streamdagster.png" alt="Dagster streamlit image" width="600px">